Free Shipping Assembled + Apply for Finance

 Can the H7-C sew real leather?

-Yes — the compound walking foot feed, 135×17 #18–#24 needle system, and high-torque servo are designed for genuine leather, bonded leather, and leather alternatives (PU, vinyl).
+Yes — the compound walking foot feed, DPx17 needle system in heavy sizes (#20–#23), and high-torque servo (10.5 Nm) are designed for genuine leather, bonded leather, and leather alternatives (PU, vinyl).
 The AI pressure adjustment is particularly effective on leather-to-fabric transitions where manual machines drop stitches.

 Why Buy the Jack H7-C from Supra Sewing